nils91/som/README.md

 ## som bitcode

 The opcode is followed by n bits denoting the memory address (or jump target address) to make one command.
 The accumulator lays in the regular address space, and it can be written to/read from like every other address.
-The accumulator address is 0.
+The accumulator address is always 0.
-Bits 1-5 contain n as an unsigned int, but offset by 4, 00000 means 4, 00001 means 5 and so on.
-11111 means 35.
+Bits 1-7 contain n as an unsigned int.
+The next bit is the `ADR_EVAL` bit, followed by n address bits.
+If the `ADR_EVAL` bit is set, the address bits will be evaluated and execution will continue at that address.
-The n bits after that are the address bits (unsigned int, no offset), followed by 1 bit, the `ADR_EVAL` bit.
 The next 4 bits are the write hook bits.
 The first one is the global write hook trigger bit (`WH_TRG`), 2nd is the write hook direction bit `WH_DIR`, 3rd is the global write hook communication bit (`WH_COM`), 4th is the write hook selection bit (`WH_SEL`).
 Each command is n+1 bits long.
 The first bit of each command is the opcode bit (see above), the remaining n bits are a memory address.
 The program will terminate, when execution reaches the end of the file with exactly 0 bits left.
 So, to exit at any point, jump to n^2-(1+n).
 If the accumulator bit is 1 at the time the program exits normally, a return code of 0 will be returned, otherwise 1.
 In order to perform a jump to a memory address, write the address to the address bits and set `ADR_EVAL` to 1.
 Don´t forget to clear `ADR_EVAL` after the jump.